andreil-spec/LangBuilder/README.md

 -   Access controls and roles for secure collaboration
 -   Reusable agent templates—e.g., for customer support, copilots, process automation, and other common use cases

-Based on the popular LangFlow OpenSource project with CloudGeometry AddOns enabling you to continuously run those AI Agents for your company's internal processes.
+Based on the popular LangBuilder OpenSource project with CloudGeometry AddOns enabling you to continuously run those AI Agents for your company's internal processes.

 2.  **Programmable AI Agent Framework**